lzxlll/Job-Posting/README.md

 ## ***Extract information Process***

+Our task in this section is to characterize the text within each job description in terms of the skills, tasks, and other occupational elements described in the job ad.
+Specifically, we count the apperance of the keywords in the description.
+By doing so, we decompose the texted description into a set of dummies variables.
+For instance, there are 67 job characteristics associated with techonology in our complied keywords file.
+Then, we created 67 columns with each one corresponding to a technology keywords.
+We count the apperance of each keywords and fill in the cell for each observation (job description).

+Our keywords build on "The Evolution of Work in the United States" by Enghin Atalay, Phai Phongthiengtham, Sebastian Sotelo and Daniel Tannenbaum - American Economic Journal: Applied Economics (2020) https://www.aeaweb.org/articles?id=10.1257/app.20190070.

+We first use google translator to convert each keyword (in English) to Chinese.
+Because keywords are related within each category, a direct translation results in multiple synonyms been dropped.
+To handle this issue, we rely on our CBOW model to expand the keywords list and manually screen for the CBOW model based key words.
+Therefore, our keywords list include (i) direct translation of keywords from "The Evolution of Work in the United States"; (ii) keywords generated from CBOW model.

 We extract information in the online job descriptions by searching for the key words.
-Our keywords file [our_chinese_mapping.xlsx](https://github.com/lzxlll/Job-Posting/files/7537955/our_chinese_mapping.xlsx) includes three spreadsheets (techonology, character, O*NET) with the same format: job characteristics, and our judgement.
+Our keywords file [our_chinese_mapping.xlsx](https://github.com/lzxlll/Job-Posting/files/7668240/our_chinese_mapping.xlsx) includes three spreadsheets (techonology, character, O*NET) with the same format: job characteristics, and our judgement.
 For each job character, we apply the CBOW to generate a list of CBOW keywords based on our judgement.

 - Usage of different technologies (e.h., Microsoft Word, Python, Matlab);
+  - reuqired programming technology, such as C++, python and so on.
+  - the usage of industrial system, such as SAP, 金碟 and so on.
+  - the application of big data.

-- Character, financial skills, problem management skills and so on;
+- Character, financial skills, problem management skills and so on; Nonroutine (interactive, analytic, and manual) and routine (cognitive, and manual) tasks;
+  - nonroutine (interactive, analytic, and manual) and routine (cognitive, and manual) tasks, which is build on Spitz-Oener (2006).
+  - different skill-related words, which is build on Deming and Kahn (2017).
+  - personality traits (Big 5), which is build on John, Naumann, and Soto (2008).

 - O*NET work styles, skills, knowledge requirements, and activities.

-Our purpose is to count the apperance of the keywords in the description.
-By doing so, we decompose the texted description into a set of dummies variables.
-For instance, there are 67 job characteristics associated with techonology in our complied keywords file.
-Then, we created 67 columns with each one corresponding to a technology keywords.
-We count the apperance of each keywords and fill in the cell for each observation (job description).